pinkysamantaray/MCP-server-demo/README.md

 ## MCP uses two types of communications:

+Server has these features:

+- Resources (read-only, well defined)
+- Tools (takes parameter, can do CRUD tasks)
+- Prompts (exposes prompts to client)
+- Utilities

 The protocol currently defines two standard transport mechanisms for client-server communication:

 - stdio, communication over standard in and standard out(good for local development)